tranguyeenn/ambient-widgets/doc/dev-tauri.md

 **Command:** `npm run tauri dev`

-Use this for transparent windows, IPC, Spotify OAuth, lyrics, and quote mode.
+Use this for transparent windows, IPC, Spotify OAuth, lyrics, quote mode, weather location, and the daily welcome overlay.

 ## Flow